 - Can cause heavy metal poisoning, digestive discomfort, fatigue, or headaches.

 - If the intake of proteins crosses the limit of 2.2g/kg of body weight then severe side effects can be seen.

 A human body is a highly complex biological machine that functions properly if all the necessary elements are balanced in proper proportions.
 Whether Supplements are Good or Bad?
 When you should use it or not?
 I will leave that on you to decide.
 Most importantly, it is always advisable before committing to a particular supplement have proper consultation about its dosage, frequency, time of intake, etc. from a professional doctor to avoid discomfort and side effects on your precious body.

 My personal Opinion

-As far as I am aware of, a very few numbers and type of supplements may be beneficial to a very small, disproportionate number of serious elite lifters.
+As far as I am aware, very few numbers and types of supplements may be beneficial to a very small, disproportionate number of serious elite lifters.
 For that group, it’s a matter of true optimization at the highest level.
 The 0.5 – 1% advantage gained from a particular performance-enhancing supplement may be all the difference in competition.

 For the average you-and-me going to the neighborhood gym, supplements are completely ineffective, inefficient and a total waste of money.

 Good nutrition is derived from real food.
 Proper training, nutrition and recovery strategies are all that’s needed to get strong, develop muscle mass, reduce body fat and maintain or improve overall fitness and health